Skip to content Leave Site Now

 • Whether you are authorized to provide legal aid services

-• the areas of law you have been approved for
+• the areas of law for which you have been approved

 • the conditions, if any, that apply to your legal aid practice (if you are new to the practice of law or to a particular area of law, these conditions may include achieving prescribed standards in a set period of time, mentorship, or reviewing mandatory substantive law materials).